-Study of Religion and Dialogues

-Religious beliefs, values and teachings;

-sources of wisdom and authority;

-practices that shape and express
+Study of Religion and Dialogues Religious beliefs, values and teachings; sources of wisdom and authority; practices that shape and express

-religious identity; social and historical

-developments; works of scholars;

-religion and society; primary texts.

 In addition to standard class and homework, students are expected to read widely around the subject to build and enhance their knowledge.
 Lessons will often be discussion based with essays serving as the main form of assessment.